richardgaywood/paydata.org/content/houserules/characters/addiction.md

 * Successfully go cold turkey for Recovery Threshold downtime phases in a row
 * not have used the drug during missions
 * make one final successful Addiction Test (you can use Edge on this test, but this Edge will not return until after your next Downtime phase.)
-* and pay the karma to buy off the negative quality (at full price, so 4 karma for a Mild addiction.)
+* and pay the karma to buy off the negative quality (at 1x price, so 4 karma for a Mild addiction.)

 They can then swap the Addiction quality for Dry Addiction.
 They do not receive karma for this new negative quality.

+After another period of (Recovery Threshold) downtimes of complete abstinence (ie. you cannot have rolled any Addiction Tests at all), they can once again pay karma (at 2x the cost of the Dry Addict quality) to remove that as well.